zepto-lang/zepto/README.md

 be relaxed enough to not get into the way of other interesting things that may want to be implemented.
-Features included include but are not limited to the full numeric tower (with extensions even), macros, lazy evaluation, continuations, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
+Features included include but are not limited to the full numeric tower (with extensions even), macros, lazy evaluation, continuations, list comprehensions, a minimal stdlib, many native primitives and help for those or for functions provided via docstrings included in the function definition.
 And it actually has a decent shell with completion and history.